turbori/infinite-car-service/URGENCY-IMPLEMENTATION.md

 ### **2. Credible & Specific**
 ❌ "Fast service"
-✅ "We'll Call Back Within 30 Seconds"
+✅ "We'll Call You Within 2 Minutes"

-Specific numbers build trust.
+Specific, achievable numbers build trust.

 ### **3. Matches Your Brand**
 The urgency feels premium and professional, not like a discount airline or cheap Uber competitor.

 ### **4. Customized by Audience**
 - Corporate clients care about **response speed**
-- Tourists care about **booking speed**
+- Tourists care about **quick pricing**
-- Airport travelers care about **assignment speed**
+- Airport travelers care about **fast quotes**

 Each page speaks directly to its audience's urgency trigger.